phani051/nbudiskpool/README.md

 # nbudiskpool
-HTML Report o the NetBackup Diskpools
+HTML Report of the NetBackup Diskpools